nanoc/nanoc.app/content/docs/4-basic-concepts.md

 * A preprocessor could set a `language_code` attribute based on the item path.
 An item such as `/en/about/` would get an attribute `language_code` equal to `'en'`.
 This would eliminate the need for helpers such as `language_code_of`.

 * A preprocessor could create new (in-memory) items for a given set of items.
-This is what happens on the nanoc site, where the news archive's pagination pages are created during the preprocessing phase.
+This is what happens on the nanoc site, where the news archive’s pagination pages are created during the preprocessing phase.

 ### Building the Item Representations